rafiabeng/TestBankMega/README.md

 4. Run "php artisan migrate" on the Terminal to migrate tables that I've created into the "techtest1" database
 5. Run "php artisan db:seed" on the Terminal to seed existing data into the tables that I've created
-6. Run "php artisan serve" to host the web on your local machine *Unfortunately because my project isnt finished yet, this project can't be run at this stage.
+6. Run "php artisan serve" to host the web on your local machine

+note: Unfortunately because my project isnt finished yet, this project can't be run at this stage.